laukaichung/chung-rn/components/checkbox/index.en-US.md

 ### Checkbox.AgreeItem

-Almost the same as CheckboxItem and be used for special scenes.
+Almost the same as CheckboxListItem and be used for special scenes.
 See demo for details.